dkazantzas/rogl/README.md

 # Disclaimer
 Currently, it's a work in progress.
 Many things are going to change and many things are going to break.
-I am not responsible if your cat gets eaten
+I am not responsible if your cat gets eaten.
+I know there are other libraries that can do this and even more.
+It is nothing more than a pet project